fluorite42/fluorite42.github.io/index.md

   </div>
 </div>

-- Contributed to a research project focused on developing a quantum optimal control framework. <a href="/portfolio/projects/#research-on-quantum-pulse-latency-reduction-through-quantum-optimal-control-framework"><i class="fa fa-hashtag" title="Project"></i></a>
+- Contributed to a research project focused on developing a quantum optimal control framework.
 - Served as a teaching assistant for the courses Capstone Design in *Electrical and Electronic Engineering Capstone Design* and *Embedded System Lab*.